Q. How should I prepare throughout the MLIS program?

 Q. Will there be a Canvas class for the e-portfolio?

-A. Each advisor maintains his or her own LIBR 289 Canvas site each semester (Fall or Spring).
+A. No. Each e-Portfolio advisor maintains his or her own INFO 289 Canvas site each semester (Fall or Spring).
 You will be automatically added to your e-Portfolio advisor's Canvas site.

 Q. Is there a standard for e-Portfolio advisors responding to our emailed competency submissions or questions?